mark-summerfield/eval/README.md

 # Eval

-`eval.tk` is a GUI “calculator-evaluator” which can compute expressions, Tcl regexps, simple conversions, and simple date expressions.
+`eval.tk` is a GUI “calculator-evaluator” which can compute expressions, Tcl regexps, simple conversions, and simple date expressions, as well as spellchecking single words.

 ![Screenshot](images/screenshot.png)